Sudhansh6/Navicane/README.md

 The cane has been designed over multiple rounds, taking feedback from the visually impaired community, to make the product more user-friendly.

 We developed a working prototype (MVP) of the cane and gave a live demonstration.
+[Here](https://drive.google.com/file/d/1ANGijHTus1zfdI6lw8c4Gaz6qyPCGbvI/view?usp=share_link) is a pitch video demonstrating our idea.

 ## Technology
 The scripts are written in Python and are executed on a Raspberry Pi onboard the cane.
 The circuits are powered by a typical portable powerbank, which can be easily charged.